 Science Comics was published for just eight issues, all in 1940.
 Science Comics #2 (March 1940) could be the most popular with modern collectors, no doubt due to its “girl in a glass tube” (yea, that seems to have been a thing) cover featuring hero “Dynamo” by Lou Fine.
 It’s a doppelganger for the classic Marvel Science Stories – 1939 Apr/May issue which could arguably be one of the top pulp covers of all time.

-The character named Electro in prior issues underwent a name change to Dynamo due to copyright issues with Timely’s Electro from Marvel Mystery Comics.
-Apparently someone forgot to tell the artist, as in some panels (but not all), Dynamo’s costume still has an “E” for Electro on the front of his costume above the lightning bolt.
+The character named Electro underwent a name change to Dynamo due to copyright issues with Timely’s Electro from Marvel Mystery Comics.
+Apparently someone forgot to tell the artist about the change however, because in some panels Dynamo still has an “E” for Electro on the front of his costume above the lightning bolt.